VysePresident/MafiaBot2/README.md

 -Make sure all commands offer error reports when you put incorrect parameters.
 (I.e. If you try to %startgame without including the gamethread or votecount, let the user know what went wrong and what they should do.)

--Look into creating a player class that stores the Discord object, living status, and (arguably) vote status.
-We will also need the ability to replace them out or kill them even if they leave the server.
-This is off the top of my head.

--Votes need to be related to the player id.
-I think all votes should require a ping at this point tbh.
+-All votes should require a ping at this point tbh.

 -Game should automatically update playerlist thread with contents of %playerlist.
 It should be possible to submit additional data (such as flipped alignment/role) to the bot for dead players

 -Set up logging so that errors are easier to locate

--Set up unit testing with Discord input/output so that tests can be automated efficiently.
+-**MAJOR** Set up unit testing with Discord input/output so that tests can be automated efficiently.

--Start_Of_Day empty votecounts should still include the Not Voting Category

 -It should be possible to remove a member and their vote from the game if they leave the server.